weimeilin79/brms-weightwatcher-realtime-decision-server-demo/README.md

     - login for admin and analyst roles (u:erics / p:jbossbrms1!)
     ```

-6. Build and deploy version 1.0 of project.

-8. View Authoring -> Artifact repository to see deployed weightwatchers-1.0.jar artifact.
+6. Build and deploy version 1.0 of project, verify at 'Authoring -> Artifact repository' to see deployed weightwatchers-1.0.jar artifact.

-9. Open rule deployments perspective via menu Deploy -> Rules Deployments
+7. Open rule deployments perspective via menu Deploy -> Rules Deployments

-10. Register a new server by filling in pop-up:
+8. Register a new server by filling in pop-up:

   - Endpoint: http://localhost:8080/kie-server/services/rest/server/